-Uber burned its entire 2026 AI budget in four months.
+Uber exhausted its entire 2026 AI budget in just four months.
 Five-engineer teams are getting $4,600 Cursor bills for six weeks of work.
-NVIDIA's VP of applied deep learning said the quiet part out loud: for some teams, AI compute now costs more than the engineers using it.
-AI coding tool costs in 2026 are not a finance footnote anymore — they are a renewal-blocking, hiring-freezing, board-meeting line item.
-And almost no engineering org has a real plan for them yet.
+NVIDIA's VP of applied deep learning confirmed that AI compute now costs more than the engineers using it.
+AI coding tool costs are now a board-level financial crisis.

 The shock is not the AI itself.
 The shock is the metering.
 The engineering AI bill is a different animal in 2026 — Cursor, GitHub Copilot cost models, Claude Code pricing, OpenAI Codex, and the wave of agentic IDEs behind them moved from flat-rate seats to token-and-credit billing.
 Most teams discovered the math the wrong way, on the May 2026 invoice.
 This guide shows you what changed, why your AI coding tool costs are exploding, and how to install a five-step cap so the next quarterly review doesn't end with finance freezing your credit card.